-Exploring Karachi on the bus
+Exploring Karachi on the cultural bus

-In celebration of 23rd March – Pakistan Day, this deaf inclusive cultural tour involved a group of more than 40 individuals who got to experience the beauty of historically significant sites all around Karachi.
-Despite having been residents of Karachi their whole life, some of our participants did not know key events majorly because of the deaf-hearing communication barrier that exists in our society.
+In celebration of 23rd March – Pakistan Day, this deaf-inclusive cultural tour involved a group of more than 40 individuals who got to experience the beauty of historically significant sites all around Karachi.
+Despite having been residents of Karachi their whole life, some of our participants didn’t know key historic events majorly because of the deaf-hearing communication barrier that exists in our society.

-The enthusiastic trip was not only a stepping stone in empowering the Deaf community but also a “liberating experience” as Farzana Shehzad, one of our deaf participants, put it.
+The enthusiastic trip was not only a stepping stone in empowering the Deaf community but also a “liberating experience” as Farzana Shehzad, one of our Deaf participants, put it.

 Having been a marginalised group in our mainstream hearing society, for a long time, this integral part of our community has had to live in their own bubble, owing to the difficulty of having to interact with the general public.